|University of Arkansas at Little Rock|

 A copy of the complaint together with a copy of these procedures will be presented to the individual against whom the complaint is filed.
 The individual will have seven (7) calendar days from the time of receipt of the complaint to respond.

-The Office of Human Relations will convene an initial hearing involving the complainant, the alleged offender, a representative from the Campus Life Committee, and the alleged offender’s supervisor/chair to discuss the charges and attempt to mediate a resolution informally.
+The Department of Human Resources will convene an initial hearing involving the complainant, the alleged offender, a representative from the Campus Life Committee, and the alleged offender’s supervisor/chair to discuss the charges and attempt to mediate a resolution informally.
 A record of the meeting will be kept.
-If the issue is resolved, the human relations officer will present a report to the Chancellor.
+If the issue is resolved, the human relations officer will present a report to the chancellor.

 If the issue is not resolved, the human relations officer will conduct an investigation.
 The officer will include in the investigative process a representative from the Campus Life Committee who will assist in reviewing the evidence and formulating an opinion.
 If the formal review process exceeds thirty (30) calendar days, the complainant will be informed of the need for additional time, the status of the investigation, and revise deadline for completion of the investigation.